jagreehal/node-env-resolver/packages/node-env-resolver/README.md

 ## Built-in validators

+All validator types work synchronously and asynchronously.

-### Basic types (inline validation, synchronous)
+### Basic types

-These types use inline validation with **zero external dependencies** and work in both sync and async mode:
+These types use inline validation with **zero external dependencies**:

 - `'string'` - Any string value (with optional `min`/`max` length)
 - `'number'` - Numeric value (coerced from string, with optional `min`/`max`)